 In this post we will look at the results of research done by the Megadeals team, showing the 7 most common challenges for B2B companies doing enterprise deals and Megadeals.

-This bandwidth issue is common even in large corporations, hindering them from scaling and maximising their growth.
+This is a bandwidth issue, common even in large corporations.
+The Rainmaker Dependency creates bottlenecks hindering businesses from scaling and maximising their growth.

-As a result of the #rainmakers not being able to work with enough large deals simultaneously, the companies end up pursuing the deals by sending less qualified teams, even though they’ve got a higher risk of failing.
+As the rainmakers are not able to work with a multitude of large deals simultaneously, their companies end up working less orchestrated, pursuing the deals with less qualified teams, even though that it means a higher risk of failing.

 #2.
-Messaging is often created in silos, ad hoc, and individually instead of as a team and cross-functionally.
+Messaging is often created in silos, ad hoc, and individually instead of IN teams and cross-functionally.

 Too few companies collaborate in the making and shaping of the Messaging Architecture and its content.
-Often brand guidelines exist and also corporate values and behaviours but the messaging architecture is lacking or is only top of the funnel or is made by individuals here and there.
+Most companies have worked out brand guidelines and also corporate values and behaviours, while the messaging architecture is often made in ad-hoc processes, by individuals.
+Not working together and not understanding the need to communicate in a structured, systematic manner therefore creates messaging that lacks vital parts (that would engage stakeholders at different levels) or is commonly only communicated to the top of the funnel.

 #3.
 Most companies are too LEAD CENTRIC, with the marketing team usually spending too much time, money, and other resources (TOP OF THE FUNNEL) rather than partnering with sales to close deals (full funnel).